lnferreira/global_fss_analysis_forecasting/README.md

 ### Code

 All the algorithms and experiments used in this paper were implemented using [R](https://www.r-project.org/).
 [Download](https://github.com/lnferreira/global_fss_analysis_forecasting/archive/master.zip) the code and open the R folder.
-There are 2 files:
+There are 3 files:

 * R/
    * fire_season_analysis.R
       - Method implementation
-   * run.R
+   * run_example.R
       - Example of how to use the code
+   * data_exemple.csv
+      - Data from figure 1 in the paper (India).
+This data is used in the examples.

 ### Contact